josymarss/josymarss/README.md

 #### About

     Fullstack and Mobile dev.
-    Loves programming languages and focused on learning more about compilers.
+    Loves programming languages and focused on learning more about compilers and smart algorithms.

 #### Languages
     [Javascript, Typescript, Rust, Python]